Decker School of Nursing Undergraduate Student Handbook

 Students in the nursing program are required to have the following items and should expect to incur costs for such items:

 - Equipment: sphygmomanometer, stethoscope, bandage scissors, hemostat, pen light, pharmacology pack, and student name pin.

 - Transportation in junior and senior years to off-campus clinical laboratories is the responsibility of the student.
 See transportation costs.

 - Malpractice insurance in junior and senior years.

 - Annual Student Health Evaluation (Variable cost depending on health care provider and services needed (e.g., physical exam, titers, etc.)

-- Textbooks and course supplements required for nursing courses—approximately $2000 in the junior year and $450 in the senior year
+- Textbooks and course supplements required for nursing courses

 - NCLEX RN Test Preparation Program: This program provides an NCLEX-RN test program to all pre-licensure students.
-The anticipated cost for this mandatory program will be approximately $450.
-Resources associated with the program will be integrated into all course work and continue to be available post-graduation to prepare for the licensure exam.
+Resources associated with the program will be integrated into all course work.

 - Health Care Insurance is mandatory for State University of New York students.
 The cost is variable depending on coverage selected.
 Students have the opportunity to buy insurance through the University or to opt out given they provide proof of other health insurance coverage to Student Accounts.